| Neoplastic Disorders :

 paleness, tachycardia,…).
 So, the diagnosis depends on laboratorial

+findings.
 It generally presents as

 normochromic-normocytic, but in one third of the cases it presents as